Members & Staff

 Cecilia has dedicated herself to ending stigma, discrimination, and violence in all communities.

-Director, AIDS Institute, New York State Department of Health; New York, NY
+Former Director, AIDS Institute, New York State Department of Health/Retired

 Mr. Cruz has been employed in progressively responsible positions in the AIDS Institute for approximately 20 years.
 He assumed responsibility for the leadership position approximately two years ago.
 In his current position, Mr. Cruz provides oversight for the development, evaluation, and delivery of prevention programs; health care and support services; the establishment of clinical standards for care; education of health providers and the public, and guidance for regional and statewide planning.
 In addition to his employment at the state level, Mr. Cruz also serves, at the national level, as a member of the Executive Committee for the National Alliance of State and Territorial AIDS Directors (NASTAD).
 NASTAD represents the AIDS directors in every state and territory that administer both state and federal funding for HIV/AIDS prevention, care and treatment, and can include housing.
 Mr. Cruz’s roles in the public and private sector require that he stay abreast of changes in existing HIV/AIDS policies.
 Mr. Cruz is a person living with AIDS, he understands the perspective of persons living with the virus, the providers who care for them, and has established strong, collaborative relationships with officials at the state, local and national level who must develop the policies and programs that guide service provisions.